By Tim Lambert

 In Roman Chichester rich people lived in houses with glass windows, mosaic floors, painted murals on their walls, and even a form of central heating called a hypocaust.
 Of course, most people were very poor and had none of these things.

 In Roman Chichester, there were carpenters, blacksmiths, bronze smiths, potters, and leather workers.
 There were also people who made combs and boxes from bones.
 In the 4th century, Chichester declined along with the rest of Roman Britain.
-The last Roman soldiers left Britain in 407 CE.
+The last Roman soldiers left Britain in 407 AD.

 Chichester in the Middle Ages